ehudreiter/accuracySharedTask/README.md

 # Shared Task in Evaluating Accuracy
 Our shared task focuses on techniques for evaluating the factual accuracy of texts produced by data-to-text systems.
 We welcome submissions of both automatic metrics and human evaluation protocols for this task.

 As training and development data, we provide a set of generated texts which have been manually annotated to identify factual inaccuracies.
-We will evaluate submissions to the shared task based on a separate test set of manually annotated texts, and report recall and precision compared to the test set annotations of inaccuracies.
+We will evaluate submissions to the shared task based on a separate test set of manually annotated texts, and will report recall and precision compared to the test set annotations of inaccuracies.
 This will be reported both overall, and for different types of factual inaccuracies, including incorrect numbers, incorrect names, incorrect words, and contextual errors.

 The texts we use are descriptions of basketball games produced three different neural NLG systems, from box-score data.
 The descriptions are 300 words long on average.